earthly/website/blog/_drafts/convert-to-from-json-everything.md

 curl https://earthly.dev/blog/ | pup '.archive__item-title' > test2.html

 Ideas:
-what can you do taking everything to JSON?
+what can you do by taking everything to JSON?
-Can you do CSS style selectors on json?
+Can you do CSS style selectors on json and then back to other formats?

 Articles:
 https://kevinmarsh.com/2014/11/12/web-scraping-with-pup-and-jq.html